codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 ##### Pipelines
-* Incorrect Credits utilization: Credits Remaining versus Estimated Depletion.
+MARCH
+* “Unknown error” failure on cloning a pipeline that includes a trigger.
+* Debug mode fails to execute or hangs with engine version 1.169.1 and higher.
+* Metrics tab for pipeline build displays CPU utilization incorrectly as 100% instead of the actual usage.
+Oleg
+* Long loading time for Git repos when creating new pipelines and triggers.

+APRIL
+* "Codefresh is unable to reach your Kubernetes cluster, please check if there is a connection issue” error when selecting **Account settings > Pipeline integrations > Kubernetes**.
 * Azure repos with **YAML from repository settings** throws  `TimeoutError: Connection to server has timed out` error during trigger creation when listing repositories.
+* Constant restarts pf `pipeline-manager` pods during marketplace step executions for v2.2 and higher.
 * 500 error for BitBucket webhooks including deleted branches.
+(Vasil to check)
 * Queue-time metric reported to Datadog from Codefresh includes the duration of pending-approval steps.
 * Build failure for pipeline including mixture of regular and `buildx` parallel build steps.
 * Builds for Gerrit in Codefresh triggered twice.
-* CPU utilization for a pipeline build incorrectly displayed in the Metrics tab as 100% instead of the actual usage.
+* CPU utilization for a pipeline build incorrectly displayed in the Metrics tab as 100% instead of the actual usage. (oleg)
 * `error URL using bad/illegal format or missing URL` for `git-commit` steps when password includes special characters.

+MAY
 * Changing LOGGER_LEVEL variable does not impact verbosity of engine logs.
 * For Gerrit, username of build initiator not displayed.
 * Usability issues when selecting clone pipeline option from UI.

 ##### GitOps
+MARCH
+* New Argo CD application deployed in Codefresh remains as Out of Sync in **GitOps Apps > Current State**.
+* Delay for new Argo CD applications to appear in Codefresh GitOps Apps dashboard.

+APRIL
 * Deleting a managed cluster from a GitOps Runtime results in an empty list of clusters for the same Runtime.
-* `Slow loading...` message when selecting GitOps Apps option from sidebar.
+(Daniel Maizel)
 * GitOps Apps dashboard > Applications tab displays `Unknown` status for Argo CD applications.
 * Truncated Kubernetes **Label** names in the GitOps Apps dashboard when selecting **More filters**.

+MAY
 * GitOps UI does not show logs for pods.
 * Results for Analysis metrics not displayed in Rollout when using arguments from AnalysisTemplates.

+##### Pipelines

+##### GitOps

 ## On-premises version 2.3